perfectsense/shot-check/README.md

 ![Before and After](https://perfectsense.github.io/shot-check/img/before-and-after.png)

 When the initial capture is complete, the **Continue** screen is loaded for you.
+Click the "Continue Check" button after your changes have been deployed to capture the "after" screenshots and compare.

 ![Before and After Screen 2](https://perfectsense.github.io/shot-check/img/before-and-after-2.png)